agm650/sensu-handler-betteruptime/README.md

   name: sensu-handler-betteruptime
   namespace: default
 spec:
-  command: sensu-handler-betteruptime --example example_arg
+  command: sensu-handler-betteruptime --token better_uptime_token
   type: pipe
   runtime_assets:
   - agm650/sensu-handler-betteruptime
 ```

-#### Proxy Support

-This handler supports the use of the environment variables HTTP_PROXY,
-HTTPS_PROXY, and NO_PROXY (or the lowercase versions thereof).
-HTTPS_PROXY takes
-precedence over HTTP_PROXY for https requests.
-The environment values may be
-either a complete URL or a "host[:port]", in which case the "http" scheme is assumed.

 ### Annotations

 All arguments for this handler are tunable on a per entity or check basis based on annotations.
 The
-annotations keyspace for this handler is `sensu.io/plugins/sensu-handler-betteruptime/config`.
+annotations keyspace for this handler is `betteruptime/config/name`.

 #### Examples